elizarov/CoroutinesWorkshop/src/part4csp/README.md

 # Part 4.
-CSP with Channels and Actors
+CSP and Channels